 Members of the public may receive radiation doses from the Paducah Site from DOE sources from materials released to the air and waters.
 In addition, some members of the public may receive minor radiation doses through direct external irradiation by radiation emanating from the cylinder yards located within the secured area of the plant.
 Doses are estimated for all potentially important exposure pathways relevant to the above exposure media.
 Table 3 lists environmental release and transport mechanisms that apply to emissions from DOE operations.
-Estimation of the consequences of radionuclide or chemical

-Table 3.
-Environmental Transport Mechanisms Applicable to Releases from DOE Operations releases from DOE operations must consider all potential pathways by which these materials may reach the surrounding population.
+Estimation of the consequences of radionuclide or chemical releases from DOE operations must consider all potential pathways by which these materials may reach the surrounding population.
 To aid in selecting potentially important pathways, a land use survey was performed.
 This survey recorded and mapped the locations of all residences, farms for animal products, and vegetable gardens within a 3-mile radius of the site.
 All identified locations were plotted on a map divided into 16 equal sectors corresponding to the 16 cardinal compass points.
-This land use survey and other potential pathways are summarized in the Risk Methods Document (DOE 2021b).
+This land use survey and other potential pathways are summarized in the Risk Methods Document (DOE 2022b).